 Tips to Make the Best Chicken Pad Thai

-Chicken that is cut thin cook faster and absorb more flavor.
+Chicken that is cut thin cooks faster and absorbs more flavor.

 2. Add fresh ingredients to the equation.